 School certification provides a framework for K-12 communities to work toward a healthier, more sustainable campus.

-Participating schools form Green Teams and take on a long-term action project chosen from among seven environmental categories, tracking their progress using an online Report Card.
+Participating schools form Green Teams and take on a long-term action project chosen from among eight environmental categories, tracking their progress using an online Report Card.
 EarthGen Certified schools earn awards and receive statewide recognition for their efforts.

 Schools that complete their first project receive a Bronze level certification that lasts for two years, but environmental stewardship is not just a one-time accomplishment.
 Green Teams can raise their school’s award level by completing additional projects in other environmental categories or by recertifying in previous categories.
 As Green Teams make more progress toward embedding environmental stewardship in their communities, they earn new awards and elevate their status from Bronze to Silver, Gold, and Platinum.